 When you visit someone else’s property, you assume that the property is safe from any dangerous conditions.
 You also assume you would be warned of any hazards that might cause you to slip and fall or trip and fall and suffer an injury.
 Unfortunately, preventable slip and fall accidents do occur.
 When this happens, victims can hold the property or business owner accountable for their injuries and damages.

-St. Louis Slip and Fall Lawyer
+St. Louis Slip and Fall Attorneys

 If you have been seriously hurt in a fall on someone else’s property, the St. Louis slip and fall injury attorneys of Sumner Law Group, LLC, can help.
 With more than 50 years of combined experience, our legal team has the skills and the resources to take on even the most complex slip and fall cases.
 Our firm has a long track record of success in obtaining millions of dollars in compensation on behalf of our deserving clients.